Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 last week.

-we belong with a lot of other M&A
+to, as you know, with a lot of other M&A

 and advisors and investment bankers,